KMarkert/servir-vic-training/README.md

 This repository contains training material (presentations and tutorials) and processing scripts and test data on how to setup the Variable Infiltration Capacity (VIC) hydrologic model.

-If using any of these training materials or scripts, please cite: Markert,K., B. Rushi, E. Adams, F. Mitheu, E. Anderson, A. Flores, W.L.
-Ellenburg, A. Limaye and D. Irwin (2017).
-Building Capacity in Eastern Africa for Water Resource Management through Hydrologic Modeling Training. *The Earth Observer*, *In preparation*.
+If using any of these training materials or scripts, please cite: Markert,K., E. Adams, B. Rushi, F. Mitheu, E. Anderson, A. Flores, W.L.
+Ellenburg (2017).
+Building capacity in eastern Africa for hydrologic modeling . *The Earth Observer*, *In preparation*.

 The training setup model is for the Nyando River Basin in eastern Kenya.
 The Nyando Basin is a small watershed that drains into the Winam Gulf of northeastern Lake Victoria.